HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 \subsubsection{Effectiveness (RQ\textsubscript{1})}

 To assess the effectiveness of \tool, we evaluate both image-based and SUT-based performance metrics (\autoref{sec:metrics}).
-For the classification task, both \tool and \mrm achieve a misclassification rate of $1$, meaning all generated test cases successfully induce failures in the SUT. \mimicry performs worse with a rate of $0.82$.
+For the classification task, both \tool and \mrm achieve a misclassification rate of $1$ for all SUTs, meaning all generated test cases successfully induce failures in the SUT. \mimicry performs worse with a rate of $0.82-0.95$.
 Regarding the escape ratio, \tool achieves a perfect value of $0$, indicating that all generated test cases trigger their targeted misbehavior, which is an effect of the loss terms, steering towards specific targets.
-In contrast, both baselines exhibit substantially higher escape ratios, with \mrm exceeding $0.8$ and \mimicry $0.5$.
+In contrast, both baselines exhibit substantially higher escape ratios, with \mrm exceeding $0.75$ and \mimicry ranging from $0.12-0.52$.

-For the binary classification task, \tool again achieves a misclassification rate of $1$, demonstrating consistent effectiveness. \mimicry struggles due to the absence of clear target classes in this task.
-While its escape ratio is lower than in the classification setting, this reduction stems from the fact that \mimicry struggles to do any meaningful reduction of confidences, rather than having fine grained control.
+For the binary classification task, \tool again achieves a misclassification rate of $1$, dominating the baselines, demonstrating consistent effectiveness. \mimicry struggles due to the absence of clear target classes in this task.
+While \mimicry's escape ratio is lower than \tool's, this reduction stems from the fact that \mimicry struggles to do any meaningful reduction of confidences, rather than having more fine-grained control.

 For the object detection task, \tool again achieves a misclassification rate of \(1\).
 The accompanying confidence reductions across the detected objects indicate that the method consistently suppresses model confidence, even when evaluation is restricted to the top-5 detections.
 This demonstrates reliable control at the detection level.
 In contrast, \mrm shows weaker effectiveness: latent-space noise perturbations reduce only \(\sim 0.72\) of detections on average.
 The corresponding mean confidence reduction for the relevant classes is also lower, with \mrm achieving \(0.83\) compared to \(0.95\) for \tool.